 Count Me In : Voices

-digital storytelling to elevate the lived experiences of Black cancer patients, caregivers, and advocates.
+A digital storytelling initiative to elevate the lived experiences of Black cancer patients, caregivers, and advocates.

 Count Me In (CMI) a nonprofit initiative through the Broad Institute of MIT and Harvard set to create and support, Amplifying Black Voices Across Cancer (Voices) , a digital project aimed towards sharing Black voices and stories across cancer.